 Contributing to a 401K is a smart financial move and often the only retirement account options available for most employees.
 But if your 401K is invested in mutual funds, the mutual fund fees could be dragging down your potential earnings more than you think.

 When you set aside money from each paycheck in your 401K, hopefully, it’s not just sitting in cash.
 If you have a managed 401K through an employer, the most common investment vehicles are mutual funds.

 Mutual funds combine investor money to purchase stocks, bonds, and other short-term investments.
 They are a simple way to diversify when compared with investing in an individual stock or bond.

 Mutual fund companies employ a team of fund managers who spend their days researching securities a fund will buy and use a pool of investor money to make the best investments.

-This means the mutual funds are actively managed, as opposed to the passive management i.e. index funds, generally carry hefty internal expenses.
+This means the mutual funds are actively managed, as opposed to the passive management (i.e. index funds), and generally carry hefty internal expenses.

 While mutual funds are the most common 401K investment option, they also tend to be laden with fees and underlying costs.
 All of which are passed on to you.

 The expenses of a mutual fund generally fall into two larger buckets.

 - Operating Costs – The companies responsible for mutual fund management also need to make a profit.
 They do this by charging their investors specific fees to cover operational costs, like an annual management fee, service fees, and marketing fees, among others.
 Details about total annual fund operating expenses are available in the fund prospectus.

 - Shareholder Costs – This bucket contains transactional fees that are passed directly to the shareholders.
 The majority of shareholder fees are incurred when brokers or fund managers buy or sell securities.
 These shareholder fees are also outlined in the fund prospectus as well.